ftrackhq/ftrack-connect/doc/developing/hooks/action_launch.rst

 The *action.launch* hook is triggered from the ftrack interface when a user selects an action in the :guilabel:`Actions` menu.
-For more information about launching actions from the web UI, see :ref:`ftrack:using/connect/launch_action`.
+For more information about launching applications from the web UI, see :ref:`ftrack:using/connect/launch_application`.

 The list of applications is provided by the :ref:`developing/hooks/action_discover` :term:`hook`.
 The *action.discover*